YetiSnack/fesc-redesign/README.md

 	-Make site design responsive to screen sizes across a wide array of devices.
 	-Implement missing accessibility features.
 	-Implement performance optimizations specified in Lighthouse report.

+	## Chart type decision
+	I chose to use line charts for this data because each of the types of data contain one series tracked over time.